Principal Pay in North Carolina

 In 2019, North Carolina created an additional incentive for highly effective school leaders to bring their talents to the most challenging positions in their school districts.
 With an annual recurring investment of $1.3 million, principals who have persistently achieved high growth in their schools can receive a $30,000 annual salary supplement to move to a low-performing school for up to three years (up to a $90,000 total supplement).

-Thanks to three years of sustained increases in principal pay, North Carolina now ranks approximately 3rd in the Southeast for principal pay.
-Continued investment is necessary to ensure we are competitive with surrounding states, particularly Virginia and Georgia, which have higher average compensation for principals.
+Thanks to sustained increases in principal pay, North Carolina is now more regionally competitive in principal pay.
+Continued investment is necessary to ensure we are competitive with surrounding states.

 To learn more about the roles and responsibilities North Carolina’s principals have, watch this short video.